 Caroline runs the school reception office and is the School Administrator.
 She enjoys her very busy and demanding role.
-Caroline deals with all aspects of administration for the school and Head Teachers Nicholas & Alison.
-She also supports teachers, children, parents & any visitors to the school.
+Caroline deals with all aspects of administration for the school.
+She also supports teachers, children, parents & any visitors.

 Caroline’s daughter Amelia started at the school when she was just 3 yrs old and left in the Summer of 2015 aged 15 after sitting 9 GCSE exams, having achieved excellent results.
-Amelia is now set to begin studying Modern History at Exeter University in Autumn 2017.
+Amelia is now studying Modern History at Exeter University in Autumn 2017.

 Learning Support Assistants